Bill Stephens

-William Weyman Stephens Jr., known professionally as Bill Stephens (born October 16, 1949) is an American network television host and commentator specializing in automotive and motorsports presentations.
+William Weyman Stephens Jr. (born October 16, 1949) is an American network television host, commentator, and narrator specializing in automotive and motorsports presentations.
 He is a nationally published author of several motorsports books and a columnist for a number of automotive periodicals.
-He is a television producer and writer for various automotive television programs and a communications consultant providing media training for motorsports personalities and vocal and listening skills training for business people at all levels of the corporate world.
+He is a television producer and writer for various automotive television programs, a professional vehicle appraiser, and a communications consultant providing media training for motorsports personalities and vocal and listening skills training for business people at all levels of the corporate world.